datawire/datawire-connect/README.md

 response values to improve performance.
 There's no practical limit to the sophistication of the behaviors you could add to your microservices.

-Datawire Connect also includes client-side load balancing through **Datawire Connect Proxy**.
+Datawire Connect also integrates client-side load balancing.
-Client-side load balancers are far more scalable and less prone to becoming bottlenecks than traditional centralized load balancers.

 Discovery is achieved in Datawire Connect through **Datawire Hub**.
 This technology offers your services a reliable and resilient way to register themselves so that